 - A tour of San Antonio’s most haunted places

 Optional tours are a great way for families to make the most of their time in the San Antonio area and to have one-of-a-kind experiences they can’t have anywhere else.

 For details on the tours available and to register for San Antonio tours during Commodity Classic, visit www.CommodityClassic.com.
 Tour fees vary and are not included with convention registration.

 Tours may be reserved online, by mail, or via fax using the form available on the website.

 Space is limited and tours are available on a first-come basis.
-The deadline to preregister for tours is Wednesday, February 8, 2017.
-Tour registrations are refundable only if cancelled by that date.
+The deadline to preregister for tours is Wednesday, January 29, 2020.
+Tour registrations are refundable only if canceled by that date.
 On-site registration in San Antonio will be accommodated subject to space availability.